sumnerevans/sumnerevans.com/content/technology/respect-theme-preferences.rst

    ``#222``.
 This allows the sidebar to be darker than the content in both the light and dark themes.

-2. **Don't just go and change all of the colors.** Some colors can be left the same or nearly the same.
-The link text is one example of a color that doesn't changed that much between light and dark themes on this site.
-I did do a slight modification to the colors to increase contrast with the grey background, but it was a very minor change.
+2. **Don't just go and change all of the colors.** Some colours can be left the same or nearly the same.
+The link text is one example of a colour that doesn't change between the light and dark themes on this site.

 3. **Dim your images.** Most of the time, images are naturally bright content which can be jarring in the middle of a dark-themed website.
 In order to